 How to Choose the Best Stroller

-And those really are some of the questions that you need to ask yourself - where will you live, where will you take the baby for a walk, how many kids you plan on having, which transportation will be you using, and so on.
+And those really are some of the questions that you need to ask yourself.
+Such as where will you live, where will you take the baby for a walk.
+Including how many kids you plan on having or which transportation will be you using, and so on.

 A pram is designed with newborns in mind - prams are sturdy and allow babies to travel lying down.
-They are also known among parents as bassinets and come with a soft flat bottom that provides absolute comfort for an infant.
+They are also known among parents as travel bassinets.
+They come with a soft flat bottom that provides absolute comfort for an infant.

-Strollers that do not flat recline are a better choice for a child who is older, around 6 months or above and can assume a sitting position.
+Strollers that do not flat recline are a better choice for a child who is older.
+Usually when baby is around 6 months or above and can assume a sitting position.
 However, note that there are strollers which come with an adjustable seat and can be reclined for newborns.

 “Stroller” or “Pram” terminology is now commonly interchangeable and often refer to the same product.
 We will now define features like compact strollers, lightweight stroller, umbrella prams, or comfort stroller.